AI as multiplier, discipline as durability

 TL;DR

-The pattern was clear once I named it.
-AI is excellent at producing code that matches the prompt.
+I observed a pattern when I started using AI seriously for production code in late 2024: massive speed variations.
+One session produced a clean, well-tested module in 20 minutes.
+The next session generated code that compiled, ran, and quietly violated the no-throw rule in three places.
+The root cause: AI is excellent at producing code that matches the prompt.
 AI is mediocre at remembering the rules of this specific codebase across sessions.
-AI is terrible at relitigating the decisions you've already made when those decisions aren't visible in the local context of the file it's editing.
+AI is terrible at relitigating decisions you've already made when those decisions aren't visible in the local context of the file it's editing.

-The system I converged on has five distinct artifacts.
-Each solves a specific failure mode I'd observed.
+The system I converged on has six distinct practices.
+Each closes a specific failure mode I'd observed.

 A single file at the root of the repository that AI is instructed to read before writing anything.
 Mine opens with: "This file is law.
 Every code change, every file created, every pattern used MUST comply.
 Violations are not 'I'll fix it later' — they are rejected.
 Read before writing."